Country Bear Jamboree Frontierland Magic Kingdom

 The Country Bears often can be found roaming the park in both Frontierland and on Main Street, and sometimes cruise on the Liberty Belle Riverboat, too.
-Be on the lookout for the unadvertised Frontierland Hoedown when the bears come out to dance with the guests.
+Be on the lookout for the unadvertised Frontierland Hoedown when the bears and other characters come out to dance with the guests.

 Adjacent to the Country Bear Jamboree is the Pecos Bill’s Cafe, which serves burgers, wraps, salads and other sandwiches.

 Next to the Country Bear Jamboree is Big Al’s, a log house featuring Disney merchandise, coonskin caps, and ohter souvenirs.
 You may find a few Country Bear specific items such as shirts or pins,